AliceNardelli/erl_assignment2/my_erl2/README.md

 ##  Relevant parts of the running code
 There a screenshot of the shell of the running code is present.
-Moreover a registration is inserted in the repository.
+This screen has been done during a simulated session of the whole game.
+So it is possible to see that the game conclude faster than in the complete-game case.
+A registration has been delivered to Professors.
+In the registration is visible the exploration phase when the robot look for the honts' generator.
+In that case the robot move only at 0.75.
+In the second turn it had already saved the correct height of generators so it move the arm both at 0.75 and 1.25 to perceive hints.

 ![Cluedo](shell.jpg)